 - Management of Companies and Enterprises

-Individuals in these industries sit at the helm of their companies, providing the executive leadership required of CEOs and other senior-level staff.
+Professionals in these industries lead their companies, providing the executive leadership required of CEOs and other senior staff.

 - Management Consulting